dearlywon-obligation740/ecommerce-executive-dashboards/README.md

 <p><strong>You cannot sum averages.</strong> When the revenue driver equation shows the full year, AOV and Orders per Customer must be recalculated from the totals (total revenue / total invoices), not summed across 12 monthly values.
 This is a basic but easy-to-miss analytical principle.</p>

-<p><strong>MoM % comparison direction matters.</strong> The change indicators compare current month's MoM % minus prior month's MoM %.
-If current month growth is -13% and last month was +0.5%, the difference is -13.5pp, so the arrow points down.
+<p><strong>MoM % comparison direction matters.</strong> The change indicators compare the current month's MoM % minus the prior month's MoM %.
+If the current month growth is -13% and last month was +0.5%, the difference is -13.5pp, so the arrow points down.
 Simply showing last month's +0.5% as a green up-arrow would be misleading.</p>

 <p><strong>Separating data from presentation</strong> makes everything easier.
 Keeping the raw data, pivot calculations, and visual dashboard on separate sheets means you can update source data without breaking the layout.</p>